 First things first, this is not an authentic Bolognese.
 Rather it's a quick-cooking vegan version of an Italian-American pasta with meat sauce.

-This recipe features homemade Vegan Walnut Meat Crumbles made in minutes in a food processor.
+One of my favorite plant-based pasta recipes, it features homemade vegan walnut meat crumbles made in minutes in a food processor.
 They give the thick sauce a deep and savory flavor without the need for simmering it for hours.

 Toss it with your favorite pasta shape such as fettucine, rigatoni, or penne for a comforting meal any night of the week.
-Or use the sauce to make Vegan Pasta Bake, lasagna, or baked ziti.
+Or use the sauce to make vegan pasta casserole, lasagna, or baked ziti.

 Why you'll love this recipe

 - It's a family-favorite, hearty dish.

 - It's a delicious alternative to other vegan bolognese recipes calling for mushrooms and lentils.

 - It's ready to eat in 30 minutes.

 Raw walnuts: Look for bags of halves and pieces which tend to be less expensive than the whole ones.

 Tamari: If unavailable, you can use soy sauce, as long as you aren't gluten-free.